Article at a Glance

 Because the impurities in most commercial canola oil have been filtered out during the refining process, canola oil may not smoke as easily as an extra virgin olive oil.
 Most sources identify a smoke point of about 400 degrees Fahrenheit for canola oil [*].

-However, due to its relatively high levels of polyunsaturated fats, canola oil starts to break down into toxic compounds long before its smoke point – at lower temperatures than refined avocado oil, and of course, Cultured Oil.
+However, due to its relatively high levels of polyunsaturated fats, canola oil starts to break down into toxic compounds long before its smoke point – at lower temperatures than refined avocado oil, and of course, Zero Acre oil.

 Canola Oil for Frying